-The following table sets forth certain information as of January 31, 2011 regarding the beneficial ownership of Seaboard's common stock by each of our directors and director nominees, each of our executive officers named in the Summary Compensation Table on page 10 and all of our directors and executive officers as a group.
+The following table sets forth certain information as of January 31, 2013 regarding the beneficial ownership of Seaboard's common stock by each of our directors and director nominees, each of our executive officers named in the Summary Compensation Table on page 10 and all of our directors and executive officers as a group.

-Name of Amount and Nature of Percent

-Beneficial Owner Beneficial Ownership of Class
+Name of Beneficial Owner Amount and Nature of Beneficial Ownership Percent of Class

-Steven J. Bresky 902,511.24 (1) 74.2%
+Steven J. Bresky 902,511.24 (1) 75.4%

 David A. Adamsen 20

 Douglas W. Baena 100

-Joseph E. Rodrigues 200
+Joseph E. Rodrigues 200 (2)

 Edward I. Shifman, Jr. 5

 Robert L. Steer - 0 -

-Rodney K. Brenneman - 0 -

 David M. Dannov 10

 Edward A. Gonzalez - 0 -

+Terry J. Holton - 0 -
-All directors and executive 903,006.24 (1) 74.3%

-officers as a group (19 persons)
+All directors and executive officers as a group (19 persons) 902,906.24 75.4%

-(1) The nature of the beneficial ownership of the shares reported is set forth in footnote (1) to the table under "Principal Stockholders" above.

-Less than one percent.
+- (1) The nature of the beneficial ownership of the shares reported is set forth in footnote (1) to the table under "Principal Stockholders" above. - (2) The shares reported are held by Joseph E. Rodrigues, as co-trustee of the Isabel A. Rodrigues Irrevocable Trust dated December 28, 2011.
+As co-trustee, Joseph E. Rodrigues has shared voting and shared investment power with Isabel A. Rodrigues, the other trustee. - Less than one percent.